-Note: When more than four time slots are active within a data frame, the user code must keep track of which time slots are to be read/written at each interrupt.
+When more than four time slots are active

+status bits to determine what data should be loaded into the buffer registers to resynchronize the software with the DCI within a data frame, the user code must keep track of which time slots are to be read/written at each interrupt.
 In some cases, the alignment between transmit/ receive buffers and their respective slot assignments could be lost.
-Examples of such cases include an emulation break- point or a hardware trap.
-In these situations, the user should poll the SLOT status bits to determine what data should
+Examples of such cases include an emulation breakpoint or a hardware trap.
+In these situations, the user should poll the SLOT